Best Mouse for League of Legends

 What makes a mouse good for League of Legends?

 Contrary to what you might think, there’s a relatively low amount of League of Legends pros that choose to use a so-called ‘MMO/MOBA mouse’ with lots of side buttons.
-Despite the fact that most MMO/MOBA mice these days have a flawless sensor (and as such aren’t worse at tracking or what have you than mice that are aimed more towards shooters) they still don’t get picked up very often by the pros.
+Despite the fact that most MMO/MOBA mice these days have a flawless sensor, they still don’t get picked up very often by the pros.
 That’s probably because of the fact that, compared to a game like WoW where there are sometimes dozens of buttons that need to be within reach, LoL doesn’t have all that many abilities that you need to focus on.

 In short: you’ll want a mouse that performs flawlessly at all times that suits your personal hand size and grip style.
 If you want to get yourself a mouse with a ton of side buttons there are definitely options but seeing as the most popular choices among pros are relatively ‘simple’ (on the outside at least: the technology behind these top tier mice is super impressive) pointers we’re going to be focusing on those in this article.